malditotm/ANF_AS/README.md

 # Detail Promo screen
 The complete information of the promotion is displayed in this screen.

-* The feed has html code on it that is displayed in the screenshot, it can be suppressed but a more detail of the issue is needed
+* The feed has html code on it that is displayed in the screenshot, it can be suppressed but a more detail to handle the issue is needed

 ![img004](https://cloud.githubusercontent.com/assets/7500868/10745023/d07b05ca-7c03-11e5-8ee5-3cf95c22ceef.png)